Protecting and Restoring PEI’s Coastline

 Identifying Actions

-In 2011, the Prince Edward Island Department of Environment, Energy and Forestry developed classification and sensitivity mapping for the entire PEI shoreline.
-By characterizing and classifiying the shoreline, resource planners and managers can evaluate shoreline vulnerability and delineate coastal hazards, including coastal flooding, coastal erosion, and damage to coastal ecosystems.
+In 2011, the PEI Department of Environment, Energy and Forestry developed classification and sensitivity mapping for the entire PEI shoreline.
+By characterizing and classifying the shoreline, resource planners and managers can evaluate shoreline vulnerability and delineate coastal hazards, including coastal flooding, coastal erosion, and damage to coastal ecosystems.
 All of these hazards are influenced by the combined actions of sea level rise, tides, storm surge, reduced sea ice and wave action.
-This resulted in a map containing a wide range of information from shoreline type, characteristic met-ocean conditions, and coastal structures to computed littoral transport values, and estimated vulnerability to coastal flooding and erosion.
+This resulted in a map containing a wide range of information from shoreline type, characteristic meteorological and oceanographic conditions, and coastal structures.
+The information was used to compute littoral transport values and estimated vulnerability to coastal flooding and erosion.
 In 2021, PEI released a province-wide Climate Change Risk Assessment as well as updated coastal flood maps, depicting PEI’s coastal floodplains for 2020, 2050, and 2100.
 Using data that was acquired by the province through the National Disaster Mitigation Program and ClimateData.ca, the updated coastal flood maps will help government, municipalities, and the public make sound planning decisions for the future.
 The maps also inform Coastal Hazard Assessments available for coastal properties, as well as a new series of Watershed Flood Projections Reports for developers and design professionals.
-Through these studies, as well as ongoing monitoring, a combination of ice-free conditions and severe winter storm activity has been shown to result in heavy erosion at a number of coastal sites including: Panmure Island, Souris, West Point and Cedar Dunes, and Basin Head Inlet.
-In partnership with the Department of Environment, Energy and Climate Action and the Department of Economic Growth, Tourism and Culture, the Department of Transportation and Infrastructure works collaboratively to prioritize coastal protection and restoration projects.
-Along with protecting critical infrastructure, recreation and tourism are important considerations when designing site-specific restoration actions for PEI’s coast.
+Through these studies, as well as ongoing monitoring, severe winter storms, especially during ice-free winter periods, have been shown to result in heavy erosion at a number of coastal sites including: Panmure Island, Souris, West Point-Cedar Dunes, and the Basin Head inlet.
+In partnership with the Department of Environment, Energy and Climate Action and the Department of Fisheries, Tourism, Sport and Culture, the Department of Transportation and Infrastructure works collaboratively to prioritize coastal protection and restoration projects.
+Along with protecting critical infrastructure, the natural environment, recreation, and tourism are important considerations when designing site-specific restoration actions for PEI’s coast.

 Implementation